 We spent three years surveying and analysing over 150 river sites which were mainly old watermills that had fallen into disrepair.
-We found eighty that could be developed as sources of local hydro power in the future.
-Read the results in our Peak Power report.
+We found 80 that could be developed as sources of local hydro power in the future.
+Read the results in our Peak Power reports:

-- Peak Power - Quick Guide to Micro Hydro
+- Peak Power – A quick guide to Micro Hydro

-- Peak Power: developing micro hydro power in the Peak District (full technical report including Appendix A listings of the sites covered)
+- Peak Power – Developing micro hydro power in the Peak District (full technical report including listings of the sites covered)

-- Appendix B1 part 1 and Appendix B1 part 2 (the results of the Geographical Information Systems constraints analysis for old mill sites in the Peak District National Park)
+- Appendices B1/1 and B1/2 – the results of the Geographical Information Systems constraints analysis for old mill sites in the Peak District National Park

-- Appendices C, D, E and F (Appendix C is flow and power estimates for the ten case study sites; Appendix D is grid connection and turbine cost estimates for the case study sites; Appendix E is a list of useful websites for more information, suppliers and funding; Appendix F is a list of the project advisory group members)
+- Appendices C, D, E, F – Appendix C is flow and power estimates for the ten case study sites; Appendix D is grid connection and turbine cost estimates for the case study sites; Appendix E is a list of useful websites for more information, suppliers and funding; Appendix F is a list of the project advisory group members